Chapel Hill, North Carolina: Culture

-Though Chapel Hill is a principal city of a large metropolitan area, it retains a relatively small-town feel.
+Though Chapel Hill is a principal town of a large metropolitan area, it retains a relatively small-town feel.
 Combined with its close neighbor, the Chapel Hill-Carrboro area has roughly 85,000 residents.
 Many large murals can be seen painted on the buildings.
 Most of these murals were painted by UNC alumnus Michael Brown.
 Also, for more than 30 years, Chapel Hill has sponsored the annual street fair, Festifall, in October.
 The fair offer booths to artists, craftsmakers, nonprofits, and food vendors.
 Performance space is also available for musicians, martial artists, and other groups.
 The fair is attended by tens of thousands each year.

-The Morehead Planetarium was the first planetarium built on a U.S. college campus.
+The Morehead Planetarium and Science Center was the first planetarium built on a U.S. college campus.
 When it opened in 1949, it was one of six planetariums in the nation and has remained an important town landmark.
 During the Mercury, Gemini, and Apollo programs, astronauts were trained there.
-One of the town's hallmark features is the giant sundial, located in the rose gardens in front of the planetarium on Franklin Street.
+One of the town's hallmark features is the giant sundial, located in the green square in front of the planetarium on Franklin Street.

 Influences of the university are seen throughout the town, even in the fire departments.
 Each fire station in Chapel Hill has a fire engine (numbers 31, 32, 33, 34, and 35) that is Carolina blue.
 These engines are also decorated with different UNC decals, including a firefighter Rameses.

 Chapel Hill also has some new urbanist village communities, such as Meadowmont Village and Southern Village.
-Meadowmont and Southern Village both have shopping centers, green space where concerts and movies take place, community pools, and schools.
+Meadowmont and Southern Village both have shopping centers, green space where concerts, movies, and other outdoor events have taken place, community pools, and schools.
 Also, a traditional-style mall with a mix of national and local retailers is located at University Place.

 Food

 Hailed as one of America's Foodiest Small Towns by Bon Appétit, Chapel Hill is rapidly becoming a hot spot for pop American cuisine.
-Among the restaurants noted nationally are Mama Dip's (Food Network's $40 A Day With Rachael Ray), Crook's Corner, Sunrise Biscuit Kitchen (The Splendid Table), caffè Driade (Food Network's $40 A Day With Rachael Ray), Lantern Restaurant (Food & Wine, Southern Living, etc.), and Vimala's Curryblossom Cafe.
+Among the restaurants noted nationally are Mama Dip's (Food Network's $40 A Day With Rachael Ray), Sunrise Biscuit Kitchen (The Splendid Table), caffè Driade (Food Network's $40 A Day With Rachael Ray), Lantern Restaurant (Food & Wine, Southern Living, etc.), and Vimala's Curryblossom Cafe.